Jean Butez

-Jean Butez (born 8 June 1995) is a French professional footballer who plays as a goalkeeper for Italian club Como.
+Jean Butez (born 8 June 1995) is a French professional footballer who plays as a goalkeeper for club Como.

 Butez began his career at Lille, spending five seasons with the club's reserve team without making a first-team appearance.
 In 2017, he moved to Mouscron on loan and impressed enough to earn a permanent transfer the following year.
 In 2020, Butez signed with Antwerp, where he quickly became the starting goalkeeper.
 He played a key role in Antwerp's domestic and European success, contributing to their domestic treble in 2023 with 27 clean sheets, establishing himself as one of Belgium's top goalkeepers.

-Career
+In 2026, aged 31, he was called up to the France national team for the first time, becoming the oldest player to receive his first call-up to the team in 50 years.

+Club career

 Early career

-Butez started playing football at FC Merris, the club from his home town of Merris.
-Two years later, he made the move to the Lille OSC academy, who had scouted him down during a futsal tournament in which he was named best goalkeeper.
+Butez started playing football at the local club from his home town of Merris.
+Two years later, he made the move to the Lille academy, who had scouted him down during a futsal tournament in which he was named best goalkeeper.
 In the 2012–13 season, he gained his first playing minutes for Lille B in the CFA, the fourth tier in French football.
 After being relegated from the CFA with the club in 2015, he won the CFA 2 title a year later.
 In five seasons, he made 81 official appearances for Lille's second team.
 In the meantime, he occasionally was part of the first team of Lille, but he never made his professional debut.